-With our 2017 report, we changed our format to one that will be updated online regularly through the year.
-We expect to augment this with a short highlights summary in key languages when the annual Performance Metrics cycle is complete each year.
+With our 2017 report, we changed our format to one that will is updated online through the year.
+We augment this as needed with a short highlights summary in key languages when the annual Performance Metrics cycle is complete each year.
 102-49